benrodenhaeuser/benrodenhaeuser.github.io/_posts/2017-12-18-a-bunch-of-sets.md

 ### Hash tables

 What do the three types of sets have in common?
 At first glance, it seems that their internal structure is pretty different: multisets and fuzzy sets have been presented above as consisting of key-value pairs, while classical sets simply consist of a bunch of keys.
 However, this is merely a matter of representation.
-In fact, it is rather common to represent a classical set by means of a *characteristic function*, which maps the members of the set to $1$, while all other objects from a given domain are mapped to $0$.
-Taking a cue from this, we extend our key-value notation to classical sets, writing the set $\lbrace 0, 1, 2\rbrace$, for example, as $\lbrace 0: 1, 1: 1, 2: 1\rbrace$.
+In fact, it is rather common to represent a classical set by means of a *characteristic function*, which maps the members of the set to 1, while all other objects from a given domain are mapped to 0.
+Taking a cue from this, we extend our key-value notation to classical sets, writing the set $\lbrace 0, 1, 2\rbrace$, for example, as

+$$\lbrace 0: 1, 1: 1, 2: 1\rbrace.$$

 From this perspective, it becomes obvious that the membership information for a set—be it a fuzzy set, a classical set, or a multiset—may be stored in a hash table: